opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 | Estimated time   | Work                  |
 | Remaining time   | Remaining work        |

+>[!NOTE]
->**Note**: You will still find the new attributes if you search using their older names (in the list of filters, for example).
+> You will still find the new attributes if you search using their older names (in the list of filters, for example).

 ## Units of measurement